vaflow/demo/samples.md

 <div class="post">
 	<h2 class="pageTitle">Demos</h2>
 	<p>
-We select both 10-second samples from VGGSound test dataset.
+We select 10-second samples from VGGSound test dataset.
 We appreciate your patience while the server loads the content.
 Thank you!
     <br>
 It is recommended to use earphones to hear the demos videos, raise the volume and zoom in the videos.
     </p>